borfast/arrispwgen-android/README.md

 -----------------------------------

-Android version of the [Arris password of the day generator](https://www.borfast.com/projects/arris-password-of-the-day-generator/)
+This is the [Android version](https://play.google.com/store/apps/details?id=com.grounduphq.arrispwgen) of the [Arris password of the day generator](https://www.borfast.com/projects/arris-password-of-the-day-generator/)

 It should work on any Android version from 4.4 and above.